usnistgov/800-63-3/sp800-63c/sec6_presentation.md

 The RP SHALL protect itself against injection of manufactured or captured assertions by use of cross-site scripting protection or other accepted techniques.

-Claims within the assertion SHALL be validated including issuer verification, signature validation, expiration, and audience restriction.
+Claims within the assertion SHALL be validated by the RP including:

+ - *issuer verification*: ensuring the assertion was issued by the IdP the RP expects it to be from
+ - *signature validation*: ensuring the signature of the assertion corresponds to the key related to the IdP the assertion is from
+ - *time validation*: ensuring the expiration and issue times are within acceptable limits of the current timestamp
+ - *audience restriction*: ensuring this RP is the intended recipient of the assertion

 Conveyance of the assertion from the IdP to the subscriber as well as from the subscriber to the RP SHALL be made over an authenticated protected channel.